 Our mini-farm consists of woods, meadow, pastures, spring-fed pond for swimming, brook with waterfalls, berry patches, funky rattlin' barn, shop, garden shed, greenhouse (not functional at the moment), wood-heated farmhouse, and organic, biodynamic gardens with vegetables, culinary & medicinal herbs, fruits, flowers, and grain crops.
 We compost extensively and save our own seeds.
 We raise chickens, guineas, goats, and sometimes pigs or a horse or a neighbor's heifers, and harvest much of our own fodder using hand tools such as scythes and rakes.

-We seek 4-6 apprentices for the full season (early May through October and welcome willing workers for shorter stays (2 weeks minimum) to add spice throughout the season and your own short term visitors who pitch in are welcome.
+We seek 4-6 apprentices for the full season (early May or April through October) and welcome willing workers for shorter stays (used to be 2 weeks minimum - now 6 weeks minimum due to Covid safety protocols) to add spice throughout the season and your own short term visitors who pitch in are welcome (probably not during Covid).

 DIY and building projects

 Creating/ Cooking family meals